rozlynboutin/microbiome_helper/Quick-Introduction-to-GNU-Parallel-[Under-Construction].md

     e.g. test.fa would become test
 * To indicate that everything that follows should be read in from the command line: **:::**
     e.g. "parallel gzip ::: *" means to gzip all files in the current working directory, while "parallel gzip *" wont work.
 You need to include ":::".

+There are many other possible options for GNU Parallel as well, which you can read about [here](https://www.gnu.org/software/parallel/man.html).

 ## Running blastp in parallel

 To demonstrate how to run basic commands in parallel we'll be running blastp on a number of different FASTA files (see above for how to download them) simultaneously.
 Note that blastp supports multi-threading (e.g. a single job can be split over multiple CPUs), but this isn't the case for all programs.

 Often in bioinformatics we want to repeat a command over a large number of files.
 In this example there are 10 files we want to run blastp on with the same options.
-With the below command we'll run blastp on two files at a time with 4 threads allocated for each file.
+With the below parallel command we'll run blastp on two files at a time with 1 thread allocated for each file.

+    mkdir blastp_outfiles

-    parallel -j 2 'blastp -db nr -query {} -out {.}.out -evalue 0.0001 -outfmt "6 std stitle staxids sscinames" -max_target_seqs 10 -num_threads 4' ::: T4protein_*_randSplit.fas &
+    parallel --eta -j 2 --load 80% --noswap 'blastp -db pdb_blast_db_example/pdb_seqres.txt -query {} -out blastp_outfiles/{.}.out -evalue 0.0001 -word_size 7 -outfmt "6 std stitle staxids sscinames" -max_target_seqs 10 -num_threads 1' ::: test_seq*.fas

-Note that everything within the single-quotes (') are example blastp options, which you could change to whatever you needed.
-Also note that two different options indicate the number of threads: "-j" is a parallel option while "-num_threads" is a blastp option.
-Again
+Again, the options being given to parallel is everything before the single-quotes.
+The command inside the single-quotes contains options for blastp only, which were chosen just for this example (one to note is "-num_threads" which is the number of threads to use for each blastp command).

+The options we passed to parallel are:
+* "--eta": Shows the estimated time remaining to run all jobs.
+* "-j 2" (or "--jobs 2"): The number of commands to run at the same time, which in this case was set to 2.
+* "--load 80%": The maximum CPU load at which new jobs will not be started.
+So in this case we are specifying that jobs can be run simultaneously up to 80% of the CPUs being run.
+This is more important when you are dealing with larger numbers of long-running commands.
+* "--noswap": New jobs won't be started if there is both swap-in and swap-out activity.
+In other words, new jobs won't be started if the server is under heavy memory load such that information needs to be removed from memory before new information can be stored.

+You can put options you want to use every time in a global configuration file here: /etc/parallel/config.
+Command-line inputs take precedence over these options.

+Note that at the end of the parallel command we used the ":::" syntax to indicate the input files.
+You can also pipe ("|") in input files to parallel rather than using the ":::" syntax.
+If you're not familiar with piping in Linux then you should look-up an online tutorial like the one [here](http://ryanstutorials.net/linuxtutorial/piping.php).
+Piping input files can be a little easier to understand due to the simpler syntax.
+This parallel command runs the same jobs as the earlier example:

+    mkdir blastp_outfiles2

+    ls test_seq*.fas | parallel --eta -j 2 --load 80% --noswap 'blastp -db pdb_blast_db_example/pdb_seqres.txt -query {} -out blastp_outfiles2/{.}.out -evalue 0.0001 -word_size 7 -outfmt "6 std stitle staxids sscinames" -max_target_seqs 10 -num_threads 1'

+You can also pipe lines of a file to parallel.
+As an example I will use a simple bash loop to write the commands we ran above to a file and then input these commands line-by-line to parallel.
+For this example writing a bash loop is much more complicated then just running the commands using either of the methods shown above, but I'll show it anyway since it could be useful in other contexts.

+Make new output folder:

+    mkdir blastp_outfiles3

+Bash loop to produce the commands:

+    for f in test_seq*.fas
+    do
+    out=${f/.fas/.out};
+    echo "blastp -db pdb_blast_db_example/pdb_seqres.txt -query {} -out blastp_outfiles3/{.}.out -evalue 0.0001 -word_size 7 -outfmt "6 std stitle staxids sscinames" -max_target_seqs 10 -num_threads 1" >> blastp_cmds.txt
+    done

+Cat file of commands and pipe to parallel:

+    cat blastp_cmds.txt | parallel --eta -j 2 --load 80% --noswap '{}'

+In this case since the whole command is being input we can just refer to the input itself with '{}'.